 Weinraub was quoted as welcoming the Flinders study and she said that the gains in sleep would help both babies and parents.
 She added that the most important aspect of the study is that both sleep training techniques seem safe for babies in the short and long term, and that the study disproves expert opinions about the detrimental long-term effects of sleep training methods in terms of children’s stress levels and problematic behaviours.
 However, Professor Gradisar himself mentioned that while sleep training appears to improve sleep without detriment on the child or family, more independent trials are needed to validate the findings of his study.4

 New parents who are feeling sleep deprived and are confused on whether to leave their baby to cry could be misguided by this new research, and it is therefore important to stress that when the study is looked at in detail, the results are not as positive as they may at first seem.

 In order to measure the babies’ stress, the researchers tested their levels of cortisol, but these tests were done in the morning, and there is no way of knowing just how stressed the babies were while they were crying themselves to sleep, or if their sleep would have been any different if they had fallen asleep in a calm state.
-In addition, by the time follow-up tests were done, one year after the interventions, 50% of the families had dropped out of the study.
-The small numbers in the group could mean that any differences and effects might not have been detected.
-The study also neglected to record data such as the babies’ feeding method, sleep arrangements, and if they were in any sort of day care5.
+In addition, when follow-up tests for cortisol levels and to gather sleep data were conducted at 1 and 3 months, only 28 and 23 participants respectively out of the initial 43 were included in the study.
+Although the full 43 participants were included in the 12 months follow-up tests, the small numbers in the various groups could mean that any differences and effects might not have been detected.
+The study also neglected to record data such as the babies’ feeding method, sleep arrangements, and if they were in any sort of day care.5